 The Interior Design Magazine, Architectural Digest, the Wall Street Journal, and The New York Times, among others, have featured the company’s journey to becoming one of the most influential green companies in the region.
 Since its founding in 1985, the company has been guided by the values and professional expertise of its partners, all of whom are members of the AIA and recognized by the USGBC.

-8) Richard Meier & Partners Architects
+Richard Meier and Partners Architects

 475 10th Ave., New York, NY 10018